OsterMendel/classifying_time_signature_in-music/README.md

 ## Data

-### collection (and usage)
+### Collection

 For the actual audio samples I downloaded 8000 30 second clips from
 <a href="https://os.unil.cloud.switch.ch/fma/fma_small.zip">fma_small.zip</a>. <br>The metadata for those files can be found at <a href="https://os.unil.cloud.switch.ch/fma/fma_metadata.zip">fma_metadata.zip</a>. <br>
 I then used Spotify's API to search up these songs by three conditions, track name, artist name, and album name.
-I used https://pypi.org/project/fuzzywuzzy/ to confirm that the search results were a match at over 66%.
+I used <a href="https://pypi.org/project/fuzzywuzzy/ ">Fuzzy Wuzzy</a> to confirm that the search results were a match at over 66%.
 Out of 8000 samples I got accurate search results for 1419 of them.
 I then successfully collected the time signature for 1222 samples.
 After cleaning, my final dataset consisted of
 - 1034 in 4/4 time
 - 128 in 3/4 time
 - 42 in 5/4 time.